-4. Decision-making
+5. Decision-making

-Either parent can make emergency decisions about the children, and can make day-to-day decisions when the children are in that parent's care such as what the children will eat, or who will babysit the children.
+Either parent can make emergency decisions about the children and can make day-to-day decisions when the children are in that parent's care such as what the children will eat, or who will babysit the children.

-A Parenting Plan will say if one or both parents can decide non-emergency decisions, such as where the children will go to school, what doctors the children see, and when the children get medical care.
-But the judge must order that only one parent can make these decisions if a limiting factor applies to the other parent, or if neither parent wants joint decision-making.
+A Parenting Plan will say if one or both parents can decide non-emergency decisions, such as where the children will go to school, which doctors the children see, and when the children get medical care.
+But the judge must order that only one parent can make these decisions if certain limiting factors apply to the other parent, or if neither parent wants joint decision-making.

-The judge can order sole decision-making to one parent who opposes joint decision-making because:
+The judge must order sole decision-making to one parent when they find the other has engaged in any of these: